Key Takeaways

 Is a Nonprofit Considered a Big Business?

-When most people think of the term “nonprofit,” a small charity may come to mind.
-However, the nonprofit sector is big business in the United States.
-Generally, nonprofits generate close to $900 billion each year which makes up more than 5 percent of the gross domestic product (GDP).
+When most people think of the term "nonprofit," they may envision a small charity.
+However, the nonprofit sector is a major part of the U.S. economy, generating close to $900 billion each year—over 5 percent of the gross domestic product (GDP).

 Healthcare organizations, educational institutions, and relationships groups are all good examples of nonprofits that deal with a lot of money.
 Many nonprofits see millions of dollars pass through the organization every year.
 In some cases, these groups can generate a profit while still preserving their status as a nonprofit.
 Despite those big financial numbers, there are rules and regulations surrounding nonprofits and many of the laws can be confusing.